puckowski/concert/README.md

 const string WELCOME = "Hello, world!";

+# Adler-32 is a checksum algorithm which was invented by Mark Adler in 1995.
 function adler32 : string as message, int as messageLength -> hash;
   const int DIVISOR = 65521;